Kate Atkinson (writer): Television adaptations

-The first four Jackson Brodie novels have been adapted by other writers for the BBC under the series titled Case Histories, featuring Jason Isaacs as Brodie.
+The first four Jackson Brodie novels were adapted for the BBC under the series titled Case Histories, featuring Jason Isaacs as Brodie.

-In 2015 in the United States, Shonda Rhimes developed a pilot called The Catch, based on a treatment written by Atkinson, and starring Mireille Enos.
+In 2015, Shonda Rhimes developed a pilot called The Catch, based on a treatment written by Atkinson, and starring Mireille Enos.

-Her 2013 novel Life After Life was screened as a BBC drama of the same name in 2022, with Thomasin McKenzie in the role of Ursula.
+Her 2013 novel Life After Life was turned into a BBC drama of the same name in 2022, with Thomasin McKenzie in the role of Ursula.

 Awards and honours

-Atkinson's work has received awards in the United Kingdom, France and the United States.
-She has asked her publishers to stop submitting her books for awards.
+As of 2019, Atkinson has asked her publishers to stop submitting her books for awards.
 She has stated that, for her, meeting her own quality standards is what matters.